Indicates that an operation is going on by continuously scrolling a block from left to right.

 The Text property specifies the text string that can be displayed within the progress bar.
 Its visibility is controlled by the RepositoryItemBaseProgressBar.ShowTitle property.
 In case the editor is embedded into a BarEditItem, you need to set up the BarEditItem.EditValue property to specify the progress bar text.

 DevExpress controls support regular and super tooltips.
-If the ShowToolTips option is enabled, tooltips are shown when the mouse pointer hovers the control.
+If the ShowToolTips option is enabled, tooltips are shown when the mouse pointer hovers over the control.

 Use the following properties to specify a regular tooltip’s content:

-- ToolTip — a regular tooltip’s text.
+- ToolTip — A regular tooltip’s text.
 If the text is not specified, the tooltip is not displayed even if the title is specified.
 You can use line breaks in regular tooltips.
 Use the AllowHtmlTextInToolTip property to specify whether to parse HTML tags in the text.
 HTML tags allow you to format the text: size, style, hyperlinks, etc.

-- ToolTipTitle — a regular tooltip’s title.
+- ToolTipTitle — A regular tooltip’s title.
 If the title is not specified, it is not displayed.